 St. Francis of Assisi once said, "Preach the Gospel at all times.
 Use words when necessary ."
 Living It Out helps students to do that by training them to be believers, not just in word, but in their actions and their attitudes.
 If your church or campus club is interested in having YFA train your students to become better leaders and examples in their schools and community, please fill out the form below, and a YFA Life Coach will be in contact with you.

-YFA will soon be offering online leadership courses that will allow students to go more in-depth with their leadership training.
-Check back here over the next few weeks to begin your training!
+YFA will in the future be offering online leadership courses that will allow students to go more in-depth with their leadership training.

 5 Areas of Influence as a Christian Leader: